AI Coaching25 Jul 2026 · 6 min read

 Most apps show your HRV and recovery but never change the plan.
 Here is how an app that actually adjusts training to sleep, resting heart rate, and HRV works.

-HRV (heart rate variability) measures the variation between your heartbeats and reflects how your autonomic nervous system is coping.
-More variation usually means you're recovered; a clear dip can mean your body is still dealing with training load, poor sleep, stress, or a coming infection.
+HRV measures the variation between your heartbeats and reflects how your autonomic nervous system is doing.
+High variation usually means you're recovered.
+A clear dip can mean your body is still working through load, lack of sleep, stress or an infection on the way.

-• A single morning tells you little.
-What matters is the trend against your own baseline over days and weeks.
+A single morning tells you very little.
+What matters is the trend against your own baseline over days and weeks, and the numbers are individual enough that your normal HRV can't be compared to anyone else's.

-• HRV, resting heart rate, and sleep usually point the same way.
-When all three drop together, the signal is stronger than when only one does.
+HRV, resting heart rate and sleep usually point the same way.
+When all three dip together the signal is far stronger than when only one does.

 Garmin has Body Battery and Training Readiness.
 Whoop gives you a recovery percentage every morning.
-Oura tracks sleep and readiness.
+Oura measures sleep and readiness.
 They're good at measuring and displaying.

-What it means for a plan to actually adapt
+What it means for the plan to actually adapt

-The point isn't to react to every noisy reading, but to catch the real trend and adjust training before a small signal turns into a longer break.
+The point isn't to react to every noisy reading, but to catch the actual trend and adjust before a small signal turns into a long break.

 How Coach Fartlek does it

-Coach Fartlek reads both your workouts and your recovery data through Intervals.icu — HRV, resting heart rate, and sleep alongside the training itself.
-It keeps a baseline for you and looks at the trend, not a single day.
+Coach Fartlek reads both your workouts and your recovery data through Intervals.icu, meaning HRV, resting heart rate and sleep alongside the training itself.
+It keeps a baseline for you and looks at the trend rather than a single day.

-It's deliberately built around trends and baselines rather than knee-jerk reactions.
-One low morning isn't enough to rewrite the week — a clear trend is.
+It's deliberately built around trends rather than knee-jerk reactions.
+One low morning isn't enough to rewrite the week.
+A clear trend is.

 Measure so the numbers are worth trusting

-• Look at the trend over a week, not yesterday's single value.
+And look at the week, not yesterday's single value.

-If you have a Garmin, Coros, Suunto, or Polar, the data is already being collected.
-By connecting your watch to Intervals.icu, Coach Fartlek gets access to both your workouts and your recovery.
+If you have a Garmin, Coros, Suunto or Polar, the data is already being collected.
+Connecting your watch to Intervals.icu gives Coach Fartlek access to both your workouts and your recovery.

-Want the bigger picture on how the coach thinks?
-See what makes Coach Fartlek different.
+For the bigger picture on how the coach thinks, see what makes Coach Fartlek different.

 Questions and answers